Michigan Matters: Powering Electric Vehicles, Pitching in on J & J’s Covid Vaccine

 Southfield (CBS Detroit) – It’s a conversation with two high profile CEOs as CMS Energy’s Garrick Rochow talks about helping people power their electric vehicles and Thomas Ross of Grand River Aseptic Manufacturing (GRAM) discusses their role in Johnson & Johnson’s Covid-19 vaccine on CBS 62’s “Michigan Matters” 7:30 am this Sunday.

-The two talk with Carol Cain, Senior Producer/Host, and share stories from the front lines and how the pandemic has impacted their companies.READ MORE: Bar Can Be Sued For Attack On Black Man, Michigan Court Says
+The two talk with Carol Cain, Senior Producer/Host, and share stories from the front lines and how the pandemic has impacted their companies.READ MORE: Ronna McDaniel Considering Run Against Whitmer in 2022

-Rochow, who hails from Jackson where CMS is headquartered, discussed the CEO job which he assumed after Patti Poppe left to take over as CEO of PG & E in California.READ MORE: Farmington Hills Police Department Hosts Drug Take-Back Day On April 24
+Rochow, who hails from Jackson where CMS is headquartered, discussed the CEO job which he assumed after Patti Poppe left to take over as CEO of PG & E in California.READ MORE: Stellantis Worker in Sterling Heights Died on the Job Wednesday

 He talked about helping the state in its bid to power all state-owned facilities to use 100% renewable energy by 2025.
 Gov. Whitmer made the announcement on Earth Day and mentioned CMS, DTE and Lansing Board of Water and Light being involved in that partnership.

 Ross, who runs GRAM, a Grand Rapids based life science company, has been involved with Johnson & Johnson’s Covid-19 vaccine.
 He talked about gearing up for it and hiring more employees.
-He also discussed the year ahead and how he sees the life science sector growing in Michigan, particularly the west side of the state.MORE NEWS: Detroit Man Charged In Non-Fatal Shooting Of 7-Year-Old Girl
+He also discussed the year ahead and how he sees the life science sector growing in Michigan, particularly the west side of the state.MORE NEWS: Looking For The COVID-19 Vaccine?
+Lakeside Mall Will Offer 450 Monday

 Watch MICHIGAN MATTERS, Sunday at 7:30am on CBS 62